 For each group of simulations (i)--(iv), we consider three different scenarios based on the combined sending rate of users which represents the total traffic which nodes must process.
-In all scenarios, users generate transactions to send according to a Poisson process. \begin{itemize} \item In scenario (a), users send transactions at an average rate that is 90\% of the total network scheduling rate.
-This scenario is depicted in Figure \ref{fig:Rep_userrate0.9}.
-Observe that the sending rate of nodes occasionally exceeds the scheduling rate of the nodes.

-\item In scenario (b), we consider an average sending rate at 98\% of the scheduling rate, putting even more strain on nodes, as shown in Figure \ref{fig:Rep_userrate0.98}.
+In all scenarios, each new transaction is generated by a new user, and these transactions follow a Poisson arrival process.
+Poisson processes are standard for modelling events from a large population of independent agents.
+Each new user is independent of all others and they select a node according to the policy being tested.
+Each policy is tested in isolation, i.e., we do not consider mixtures of different policies from different users in this work.
+The three scenarios are as follows, according to the average sending rate of users as a percentage of the total network scheduling rate. \begin{itemize} \item[(a)] 90\%---a scenario where demand is below capacity, although transactions do not arrive uniformly over time (they follow a Poisson arrival process), so the instantaneous arrival rate will sometimes exceed the scheduling rate of the network.